smitheric95/AB-Testing-Form/README.md

 	- still buggy - test on vagrant
 - check to see if email has been used
 - buy .com domain
-- "please fill out all fields" message at the top

 commands: